 Welcome to Boys & Girls Club of Rochester, Minnesota!

-Find out what we're serving at The Place with our Meal Menu!
+We serve dinner to our members every weeknight.
+We feature fresh and healthy ingredients, many of which are provided by local growers.
 Meals are provided at no additional cost to members.
 Dinner is served during regular hours.
 During full-day hours, we serve all meals.

 Presenting Rosalind, our 2014 Youth of the Year!

 Boys & Girls Club of Rochester is pleased to announce that Rosalind Moore has been selected Youth of the Year in a Clubwide competition last month.
 Rosalind will now represent Rochester in a statewide competition in St. Paul on April 10.
 From this prestigious group of Youths of the Year from Minnesota, one will be selected to represent our state in a national competition.
 Last year, only eight teens from across all Minnesota Clubs competed for MN Youth of the Year.

 The objective of the Youth of the Year is to recognize exceptional Boys & Girls Club members and give them a voice and path to showcase character, leadership and personal development and critical skills needed to become productive adults.
 This movement begins at the local Club level where Club professionals foster the traits that help young people grow into responsible and caring citizens.